voschezang/coding-handbook/management-principles.md

 Expectation management

 - Define a great/mediocre/bad job, in personal context
-- Advice to start with
+- Advice to start with.
+Pitfalls
+- Feedback.
+What do do more and less.

+Key topics

+- Content.
+The work itself.

+- Relation.
+Roles and collaboration.

-- Pittfals
+- Process.
+Meta.